 We offer the following services:

 - Education programs that include – but are not limited to

 - How to interview for a job

 If you are interested in receiving services or have any other questions, please contact us.

 Does Asperger Works have any people with AS in positions of authority?

 We are extremely proud of the diversity of our Board of Directors and Advisory Board.
 Our Executive Director/President is an Aspie as are at least two other members of our Board of Directors.
-In fact, our bylaws dictate that our ED and at least fifty percent (50%) of our Board be on the Spectrum.
+In fact, our bylaws dictate that our ED and at least twenty-five percent (25%) of our Board be on the Spectrum.

 This insistence on having Aspies in leadership positions can make things difficult at times; but we conscientiously made the decision to not only “talk the talk,” but to also “walk the walk.”

 I have heard a lot about neurodiversity.
 What exactly is it?